chadsec1/one-time-pad/README.md

 These requirements make the OTP the only known encryption system that is mathematically proven to be unbreakable under the principles of information theory. - [Wikipedia](https://en.wikipedia.org/wiki/One-time_pad)

-This program can encrypt uppercase, lowercase, and whitespaces messages only.
+This program can encrypt English uppercase, lowercase, and whitespaces messages only.

 # Usage
 Run